RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 # Server side configuration (Linux - Debian/Ubuntu)

 Goals:
-  - identical config on any hardware
+  - identical config on all server hardware
-  - minimal network config requirements
+  - minimal network config requirements:
      - hostname
      - IPv4 address to advertise
      - sub port interface id/number to select the network VRF

 In our opinion it is good practice to get rid of new kernel/systemd interface names, so interface names on each type of hardware is identical.
 Usually it is done by adding kernel parameters: